-4.2.1 Playing clothing consists of a short-sleeved or sleeveless shirt; shorts or skirt or one-part sports outfit; wristbands; sunglasses; cap; and headband.
-Footwear is optional; barefoot, bandages and/or indoor shoes (straight sole shoes) are all accepted.
-Unitard or tight-fitting costume may cover the elbows and knees and should be worn underneath the shortsleeved or sleeveless shirt or shorts or skirt (See Diagram).
+- 4.2.1 Playing clothing consists of a short-sleeved or sleeveless shirt; shorts or skirt or one-part sports outfit; wristbands; cap; headband; and socks and shoes.
+Unitard or tight-fitting costume may cover the elbows and knees and should be worn underneath the short-sleeved or sleeveless shirt or shorts or skirt (See Diagram).
 The unitard must be of the same primary colour as the outer uniform and must be clearly distinguishable from their opponents.
-Clothing must not gain any advantage for the players and must not violate the regulations of the competition organiser.

-4.2.2 All items of jewellery (necklaces, rings, bracelets, earrings, leather wristbands and rubber wristbands, etc.) or any unauthorised dangerous equipment are forbidden.
+Clothing must not gain any advantage for the players and must not violate the regulations of the competition organiser. - 4.2.2 All items of jewellery (necklaces, rings, bracelets, earrings, leather wristbands and rubber wristbands, etc.) or any unauthorised dangerous equipment are forbidden.

-4.2.3 Head apparel is allowed, but must not have any parts extending out from the surface.

-4.2.4 Players may wear glasses or lenses at their own risk.

-4.2.5 Sunscreen may be used by the players but this must not gain them any advantage.

-4.2.6 Numbers or letterings may appear on the shirt to identify a player, their association or club; advertisements are also permitted (see: Markings and advertisements, 38).

-4.2.7 Any markings or trimming on the front or side of a playing garment and any objects (e.g. jewellery) must not be so conspicuous or brightly reflecting as to affect the opponent's vision.
-Where the Main Referee decides that it is disturbing, the player can be ordered to take off or cover the offending item.

-4.2.8 Players/teams are not allowed to wear clothing of the same colour as their opponent/s.
-The colour of the clothing must clearly distinguish the opponents from each other.

-4.2.9 All players in the same team must be dressed same colour, same shape, same design and same type of clothing during all matches of a competition.
+- 4.2.3 Head apparel is allowed, but must not have any parts extending out from the surface. - 4.2.4 Players may wear glasses or lenses at their own risk. - 4.2.5 Numbers or letterings may appear on the shirt to identify a player, their association or club; advertisements are also permitted (see: Markings and advertisements, 43). - 4.2.6 Any markings or trimming on the front or side of a playing garment and any objects (e.g. jewellery) must not be so conspicuous or brightly reflecting as to affect the opponent's vision.
+Where the Main Referee decides that it is disturbing, the player can be ordered to take off or cover the offending item. - 4.2.7 Players/teams are not allowed to wear clothing of the same colour as their opponent/s.
+The colour of the clothing must clearly distinguish the opponents from each other. - 4.2.8 All players in the same team must be dressed same colour, same shape, same design and same type of clothing during all matches of a competition.
 Exception can be made due to religious reasons.
-Each player/team must have two sets of clothing of clearly different colours.

-4.2.10 The Main Referee decides about the legality or acceptability of a player's clothing.
+Each player/team must have two sets of clothing of clearly different colours. - 4.2.9 The Main Referee decides about the legality or acceptability of a player's clothing.

-OFFICIAL RULES AND REGULATIONS OF BEACH TEQBALL 2023

-- 4.3 MATCH OFFICIALS - 4.3.1 Competition Manager
+4.3 TECHNICAL OFFICIALS

-4.3.1.1 For each FITEQ event, a Competition Manager must be appointed.

-4.3.1.2 The duties of the Competition Manager are:
+4.3.1 Competition Manager

-4.3.1.2.1 collection of the entries for the events from the FITEQ entry system;

-4.3.1.2.2 checking the eligibility of the participants (players, coaches, etc.);

-4.3.1.2.3 preparation of the general schedule and allocation of the matches;

-4.3.1.2.4 checking the playing equipment and playing conditions before the start of a competition.

-It is the Competition Manager's responsibility to ensure to maintain the approved conditions during a competition;

-4.3.1.2.5 preparation and supervision of the draws together with the Chief Referee;
+- 4.3.1.1 For each event, a Competition Manager must be appointed. - 4.3.1.2 The duties of the Competition Manager are: - 4.3.1.2.1 collection of the entries for the events from the FITEQ entry system; - 4.3.1.2.2 checking the eligibility of the participants (players, coaches, etc.); - 4.3.1.2.3 preparation of the general schedule and allocation of the matches; - 4.3.1.2.4 checking the playing equipment and playing conditions before the start of a competition.
+It is the Competition Manager's responsibility to ensure to maintain the approved conditions during a competition; - 4.3.1.2.5 preparation and supervision of the draws together with the Chief Referee;

-4.3.1.2.6 main contact between FITEQ and the local organising committee during the competition; and

-4.3.1.2.7 supervision of the daily operations of the whole competition.
+- 4.3.1.2.6 main contact between FITEQ and the local organizing committee during the competition (if the event is a FITEO event); and - 4.3.1.2.7 supervision of the daily operations of the whole competition.